Future of Aalto ARTS

 ARTS INFRA workshops offer some of the most well equipped and well staffed, hands-on learning opportunities in Northern Europe.
 Our students’ and faculty’s myriad of ideas are put into practice with concrete experiences in the workshops and studio spaces that are available to all.

-Some examples of state-of-the-art research in materiality and embodied knowledge conducted in the School include the CHEMARTS collaboration, the Fashion/Textile Futures and Empirica research groups.
+Some examples of state-of-the-art research as well as learning and teaching in materiality, textiles and embodied knowledge conducted in the School include the CHEMARTS collaboration, the Fashion/Textile Futures and Empirica research groups.
+More about learning and teaching in the context of "textile thinking" in this video Interwoven.

 The School and its predecessors have provided higher education in industrial art in Finland for more than 150 years.
 Over time, our work has expanded.
 Today, it is perceived as a holistic process that crosses many boundaries.
 It involves a great deal of appreciation for cooperation and a very special relationship with everyday life and users.
 The legacy of the School’s former slogan “Pro Arte Utili” or “useful art” lives on.